Raj270/django-project/README.md

 # django-project
-this is my django project
+this is my first django project